AayushiGK/paymentTracker/README.md

 Frontend | React
     Features:
     - User authentication (sign up, login, logout)
-    - Dashboard to display total expenses, categorized expenses, and recent expenses
+    - Dashboard to display total expenses, categorised expenses, and recent expenses
     - Form to add new expenses with fields for amount, category, date, and description
+    - Filter and search functionality to view expenses by category, date range, etc.
     - Responsive design to ensure usability on different devices

 Backend | Node.js with Express
     Features:
     - RESTful APIs for user authentication, expense management (CRUD operations)
-    - Middleware for authentication and authorization
+    - Middleware for authentication and authorisation
     - Data validation and error handling

 Database | MongoDb